-To meet the needs of our Dixon customers, we utilize three wells, each with newly installed hexavalent chromium treatment, two storage tanks, and 32 miles of pipeline to pump and deliver one million gallons of local groundwater per day.
+To meet the needs of our Dixon customers, we utilize three wells, each with hexavalent chromium treatment installed, two storage tanks, and 32 miles of pipeline to pump and deliver one million gallons of local groundwater per day.

 Our company-wide water quality assurance program includes vigilant monitoring throughout our systems and testing at our state-of-the-art laboratory.
 Additionally, we proactively maintain and upgrade our facilities to ensure a reliable, high-quality supply.

-If you have any questions, suggestions, or concerns, please contact our local Customer Center, either by phone at (707) 678-5928 or through the Contact Us link at www.calwater.com.
+If you have any questions, suggestions, or concerns, please contact our local Customer Center, either by phone at (707) 678-5928 or through the Contact Us page.